25 PCA II

 We can also perform a regression in the reverse direction.
 That is, given fertility, we try to predict mortality.
 In this case, we get a different regression line that minimizes the root mean squared length of the horizontal lines.

-25.9.2 SVD: Minimizing Perpendicular Error
+25.10.2 SVD: Minimizing Perpendicular Error

-The rank 1 approximation is close but not the same as the mortality regression line.
-Instead of minimizing horizontal or vertical error, our rank 1 approximation minimizes the error perpendicular to the subspace onto which we’re projecting.
+The rank-1 approximation is close but not the same as the mortality regression line.
+Instead of minimizing horizontal or vertical error, our rank-1 approximation minimizes the error perpendicular to the subspace onto which we’re projecting.
 That is, SVD finds the line such that if we project our data onto that line, the error between the projection and our original data is minimized.
-The similarity of the rank 1 approximation and the fertility was just a coincidence.
+The similarity of the rank-1 approximation and the fertility was just a coincidence.
 Looking at adiposity and bicep size from our body measurements dataset, we see the 1D subspace onto which we are projecting is between the two regression lines.

-25.9.3 Beyond 1D and 2D
+25.10.3 Beyond 1D and 2D

-In higher dimensions, the idea behind principal components is the same!
+Even in higher dimensions, the idea behind principal components is the same!
 Suppose we have 30-dimensional data and decide to use the first 5 principal components.
 Our procedure minimizes the error between the original 30-dimensional data and the projection of that 30-dimensional data onto the “best” 5-dimensional subspace.
 See CS 189 Note 10 for more details.

-25.10 (Bonus) Automatic Factorization
+25.11 (Bonus) Automatic Factorization

 One key fact to remember is that the decomposition is not arbitrary.
 The rank of a matrix limits how small our inner dimensions can be if we want to perfectly recreate our matrix.
 The proof for this is out of scope.